(561) 270-0913

 Why Choose The Russo Firm For Help With Your Firefighting Foam Claim?

-The personal injury lawyers at The Russo Firm believe in providing personalized legal counsel calibrated to the specifics of each client’s case, not just providing “one size fits all” counsel to every client.
-Communication is our number one key to success, keeping in constant contact with our clients so they know what’s going on with their case and their thoughts and concerns can be addressed.
+Communication is our number one key to success, keeping in constant contact with our clients so they know what’s going on with their case.
 If you are struggling financially after a cancer diagnosis from AFFF exposure, contact The Russo Firm today for a free consultation to learn how we can help you secure compensation for damages.

 The Russo Firm Case Results